-You are likely familiar with this form of billing, as it is also used by consumer credit card companies.
+You are likely familiar with this form of billing, as it is also used by credit card companies.
 Every month at around the same time, you will receive a statement showing the charges for your fleet and have 22 days to pay the balance.
 Sounds simple enough, right?

 Pros: If your credit limit allows for a single payment for an entire month’s fuel, then you have fewer invoices to review and payments to process.

 Cons: If you hit your credit limit early, you will have to prepay without an invoice.
 You won’t be able to see any issues with your bill prior to paying.
 Also, making a payment without an invoice can complicate your internal accounting process.

 Invoice Cycles Matched to Credit Limits